Yakifo/amqtt/docs/custom_plugins.md

 ::: amqtt.plugins.base.BasePlugin

+## Events

-Plugins that are defined in the`project.entry-points` are loaded and notified of events by when the subclass implements one or more of these methods:
+Plugins that are defined in the`project.entry-points` are notified of events if the subclass implements one or more of these methods:

 - `on_mqtt_packet_sent`